searls/rubbycop/manual/configuration.md

 valid for the directory tree starting where they are defined.
 They are not shadowed by the setting of `Include` and `Exclude` in other `.rubocop.yml` files in subdirectories.
-This is different from all other parameters, who follow RuboCop's general principle that configuration for an inspected file is taken from the nearest `.rubocop.yml`, searching upwards.
+This is different from all other parameters, who follow RubbyCop's general principle that configuration for an inspected file is taken from the nearest `.rubocop.yml`, searching upwards.

 Cops can be run only on specific sets of files when that's needed (for